Sugar glider: Diet and nutrition

 Sugar gliders are seasonally adaptive omnivores with a wide variety of foods in their diet, and mainly forage in the lower layers of the forest canopy.
 Sugar gliders may obtain up to half their daily water intake through drinking rainwater, with the remainder obtained through water held in its food.
-In summer they are primarily insectivorous, and in the winter when insects (and other arthropods) are scarce, they are mostly exudativorous (feeding on acacia gum, eucalyptus sap, manna, (Note: When dried, an exudate (such as sap) becomes crystallized and is referred to as manna, which is consumed by sugar gliders.) honeydew or lerp).
+In summer they are primarily insectivorous, and in the winter when insects (and other arthropods) are scarce, they are mostly exudativorous (feeding on acacia gum, eucalyptus sap, manna, (Note: When dried, an exudate (such as sap) becomes crystallised and is referred to as manna, which is consumed by sugar gliders.) honeydew or lerp).
 Sugar gliders have an enlarged caecum to assist in digestion of complex carbohydrates obtained from gum and sap.

 To obtain sap or gum from plants, sugar gliders will strip the bark off trees or open bore holes with their teeth to access stored liquid.
 Little time is spent foraging for insects, as it is an energetically expensive process, and sugar gliders will wait until insects fly into their habitat, or stop to feed on flowers.

 Gliders consume approximately 11 g of dry food matter per day.
 This equates to roughly 8% and 9.5% of body weight for males and females, respectively.

 They are opportunistic feeders and can be carnivorous, preying mostly on lizards and small birds.
 They eat many other foods when available, such as nectar, acacia seeds, bird eggs, pollen, fungi and native fruits.
 Pollen can make up a large portion of their diet, therefore sugar gliders are likely to be important pollinators of Banksia species.